 This post on how to weave a DIY square knot dog tug toy is still one of the most popular articles in our archives.
-Fun never goes out of fashion!
-DIY dog tug toys are quick crafts and can be made with inexpensive materials and minimal supplies.
-Check out the DIY details below, including instructions, diagrams, and pictures for how to make a simple four strand woven fleece square knot dog tug toy like Humphrey’s.
-Woofs!
+Fun never goes out of fashion.
+DIY dog tug toys are quick crafts that can be made with inexpensive materials and minimal supplies.
+Check out our DIY details below, including instructions, diagrams, and pictures for how to make a simple four strand woven fleece square knot dog tug toy.

 Flashback to Puppy Playtime